glacier-modding/glaciermodding.org/docs/quickentity-editor/gamefileextensions.md

 ### Install game-file extensions

 - The script requires node.js so [download and install](https://nodejs.org/en) it.
-- Download [the Game File Extensions script](https://github.com/atampy25/quickentity-editor-next/releases/latest/download/Game_File_Extensions_Scripts.zip), you can extract this archive to the QuickEntity Editor folder.
+- Download [the Game File Extensions script](https://github.com/atampy25/quickentity-editor-next/releases/latest/download/Game_File_Extensions_Scripts.zip).
+It's easiest to extract this archive to the QuickEntity Editor folder. **Note:** If you installed QuickEntity Editor to Program Files, you won't be able to install Game File Extensions there due to Windows permission shenanigans.
+You'll need to extract the archive someplace else in such a case, somewhere that's not under Program Files.
 - Download [rpkg-cli](https://github.com/glacier-modding/RPKG-Tool/releases/latest) and extract it to the game-file-extensions folder.
 - Download [ResourceTool](https://github.com/OrfeasZ/ZHMTools/releases/latest) and extract it to the game-file-extensions folder.
 - In the game-file-extensions folder, rename the hash_list.txt file to hash_list2.txt.